 The main themes identified include: having an attractive and vibrant town centre, making improvements for pedestrians and vehicle parking, and sharing Woombye’s story through a heritage trail.

-The streetscape works will include:
+The streetscape works included:

 - new landscaping including shady street trees, lawn, and garden beds to cool the footpath and beautify the town